 With affiliated and accredited national and local Crime Stoppers programs in 26 countries we form a global network and provide platforms for communities around the world to report on crime anonymously.

 The provided information is passed on to law enforcement and other investigators in such a way that the tipster remains anonymous at all times.
 When you report to Crime Stoppers your identity will never be exposed.

 It all began in July 1976 with a fatal shooting at a filling station in Albuquerque, New Mexico in the USA.
 The police had no leads and the investigating detective had to find a way to solve the case.
 Somebody would have more information, but how can he reach out to him or her?

 The detective contacted a local television station for a reconstruction and provided a special telephone number people could call without mentioning their name.
 Within 72 hours a person called who identified the car leaving the scene at the time of the killing.
 This person said he had a good reason not to be involved in the case.

-The Supervisory Board, consisting of representatives from the geographic regions, is charged with the overall supervision of the policies pursued by the Management Committee and the general running of the Foundation.
+The Supervisory Board, consisting of representatives from the geographic regions, determines the organizational strategy and is responsible for the policies, collaborations and activities pursued by the Management Committee.

 The day to day operations of the Foundation are spearheaded by a Management Committee that is based at the organization’s global headquarters in the Netherlands.

 Our Foundation receives financial and in-kind support from: